Steellow/alpha/README.md

 Build css with `npm run build-css`

-`src/compiled.css` should not be in repository but is there in order for GitHub Pages to work.
+`src/compiled.css` should not be in repository but is there in order for GitHub Pages to work

 ## ideas